 On successful completion of this subject the learner will be able to:

-- Ability to apply creative design thinking in the development of a conceptual idea
+- Ability to apply advanced creative design thinking skills in the development of a considered and rigorous conceptual idea.

-- Ability to experiment, test and trial various conceptual ideas using a variety of media and methods
+- Ability to critically experiment, test and transform various conceptual ideas using a variety of media and methods in a self directed manner.

-- Demonstrate an acute awareness of the contextual environment and material use
+- Demonstrate a highly perceptive understanding of the contextual environment and the considered application of materials.

 - § Indicates group/teamwork-based assessment